-Because smoke particles are quite small (typically 0.3 to 1.0 microns in size), an air filter with a MERV rating of 11 or higher is required to efficiently remove them.
-In the most basic sense, the MERV classification gives us an idea of how filters (air purifiers, ovens) can filter particles from 0.3 to 10 microns (10-6 m).
-That's the size range that includes most air pollutants, smoke, dust, cooking oil odor, mold spores, and bacteria.
+Smoke particles are typically 0.3 to 1.0 microns in size, so an air filter with a MERV rating of 11 or higher is needed to effectively remove them.
+The MERV classification gives us an idea of how filters can filter particles from 0.3 to 10 microns (10-6 m).
+This size range includes most air pollutants, smoke, dust, cooking oil odor, mold spores, and bacteria.

-If there are smokers in the home or people with compromised immune systems.
-When choosing an air filter for your HVAC system, it may seem like a good idea to buy the filter with the highest MERV rating, since you want to have the cleanest air possible, right?
-In most cases, you should use a filter in the range of 5-8.The reason is that filters with a high MERV rating will have the smallest pores for air to pass through.
-This can make it difficult for the HVAC system to push air through the filter, reducing system performance.
+If there are smokers in the home or people with compromised immune systems, MERV 11 or higher should be chosen.
+When choosing an air filter for your HVAC system, it may seem like a good idea to buy the filter with the highest MERV rating.
+However, in most cases, you should use a filter in the range of 5-8.The reason is that filters with a high MERV rating will have the smallest pores for air to pass through which can make it difficult for the HVAC system to push air through the filter and reduce system performance.

+HVAC blowers rely on a good supply of air to keep them cool so upgrading a building's air filter to a HEPA is a much more effective step than just a MERV 13 considering the small size of a virus (0.06-0.12 microns).
+Furnace filters with MERV ratings between 6 and 8 are the cheapest and are considered the minimum of efficiency.
 If you want to know how effective your air filter is at removing air pollutants, check the filter's MERV rating.
-Filters with a MERV 6 rating are more affordable and will provide the bare minimum for a home without furry pets. . .
+Filters with a MERV 6 rating are more affordable and will provide the bare minimum for a home without furry pets.